-When people find out that a person has pneumonia, their first instinct is to stay away and avoid physical contact with the affected individual.
-But pneumonia can actually be either contagious or non-contagious – it depends on the organism that caused the illness.1
+When people discover that another individual has pneumonia, their first instinct is to stay away and avoid physical contact with the affected individual.
+However, not all pneumonia is contagious — whether or not it can be transmitted to others depends on the organism that caused the illness.1

 Viral and bacterial pneumonia are usually contagious, and can be passed on to other people through exposure.
-However, they are not contagious throughout the course of illness — only during a certain period.
-A bacterial pneumonia also becomes less likely to be contagious after a few days of antibiotic treatment.2
+However, they are not contagious throughout the entire course of the illness — only during a certain period.
+Bacterial pneumonia, which is contagious, becomes less so after a few days of antibiotic treatment.2

-Meanwhile, pneumonia caused by fungi or chemicals is not contagious.
+On the other hand, pneumonia caused by fungi or chemicals is not contagious.
 Chemical pneumonia, which is caused by inhalation of toxic fumes or gases, often manifests either because of chemical injury to the lung tissue or aspiration of gastric contents (such as gastric or stomach acid),3 for example, in people with altered levels of consciousness, such as comatose patients or inebriated individuals.4 So, unless a virus or bacteria infects the lung tissue that is injured, this type is usually noncontagious.5

 Factors That Increase Your Pneumonia Risk

-Children under the age of 5 and adults over the age of 65 have a higher risk of pneumonia, because of their weakened immune systems, making them more susceptible to this disease.
+Children below the age of 5 and adults over the age of 65 have a higher risk of pneumonia, as their weakened immune systems make them more susceptible to this illness.
 There are also certain risk factors that make people more likely to acquire pneumonia.
-These include:4
+These include:6

 Contagious pneumonia cases can spread quickly, so if someone you know has bacterial or viral pneumonia, make sure to take extra precautions to avoid becoming infected.
 Here are some strategies to remember:

-• Avoid smoking, as tobacco can weaken your lungs and hinder its ability to fight infections.5
+Avoid smoking, as tobacco can weaken your lungs and hinder your ability to fight infections.7